top of page

 Physician Referrals

 Eye Department has earned the trust of generations of families by delivering consistent, high-quality eye care across all stages of life.
-Optometrist Annie Bacon believes that family history and early low hyperopia are the strongest predictors of future myopia.
+Optometrist Annie Bacon believes that family history and early hyperopia are the strongest predictors of future myopia.
 In 2013, Dr. Bacon launched the Eye Heart Baby program providing eye examinations to newborns and infants aged 6mo to 2.5 yrs.

 Eye Department has invested in the latest technology to ensure consistent data and ensure treatment plan monitoring.
 Using a proactive approach myopia management for children provides the best opportunity to preserve lifetime vision health.